gabiLago/fundamentosNode/readme.md

 **JWT_EXPIRATION**: 2d

-and for the test user that will be created in the installation process **TEST_NAME** = name
+And for the test user that will be created in the installation process

+**TEST_NAME** = name

 **TEST_EMAIL** = email